 After a few false starts, the Foothills Parkway project received a shot in the arm when federal stimulus money become available in 2009.
 New technological advances have allowed the National Park Service crews to fill in the “missing link” by building a bridge that “floats” around the edge of the mountain rather than plowing through the foothills.

-While the new section of the Foothills Parkway won’t open for a little while, there are many other wonderful auto tours you can enjoy in the Smoky Mountains.
+Visit the Smoky Mountains to experience the “prettiest drive in America” on the Foothills Parkway!
+While you’re here, try one of the many other wonderful auto tours you can enjoy in the Smoky Mountains.
 Here are 7 country roads and scenic drives for your next vacation!